-- Do Not Clean or Operate a Broken Cooktop -If cooktop should break, cleaning solutions and spillovers may penetrate the broken cooktop and create a risk of electric shock.
-Contact a qualified technician immediately. - Clean Cooktop Glass with Caution-If a wet sponge or cloth is used to wipe spills on a hot cooking area, be careful to avoid a steam burn.
-Some cleaners can produce harmful fumes if applied to a hot surface.
+- Do Not Clean or Operate a Broken Cooktop If cooktop should break, cleaning solutions and spillovers may penetrate the broken cooktop and create a risk of electric shock.
+Contact a qualified technician immediately. - Clean Cooktop with Caution If a wet sponge or cloth is used to wipe spills on a hot cooking area, be careful to avoid a steam burn.
+Some cleaners can produce harmful fumes if applied to a hot surface. - Avoid scratching the cooktop glass with sharp objects.